 -

 Equal Justice Initiative Attorney Sia Sanneh '94 helps Americans understand racism's lasting effects.
 As a Senior Attorney at the Equal Justice Initiative (made famous in last year’s film Just Mercy), Sia Sanneh '94 works to overturn wrongful convictions, freeing innocent people from death row.
-Her current focus includes teenaged prisoners — as young as 13 or 14 years old — who have been tried as adults and sentenced to die in prison.
-In a further layer of appalling injustice, many of these young clients have been abused while in the adult prison system.

 Read More